cryotato/cryotato.github.io/_pages/shop.md

 *   Total eclipse - Above :: With rays directly overhead, shadows harden and vibrations slam against sensor thresholds.
 The signal is clipped - decapitated into synthetic limit-cased square-wave screaming.
 *   Partial eclipse - Displacement :: Offset rays to graze the string-shadow from the Total to surgically target micro-variations.
-*   First contact - beyond the Periphery :: Stray far enough and the string-shadow binary is flipped.
-Rays shine unobstructed skimming the string’s oscillating perimeter.
+*   First contact - beyond the Periphery :: Stray far enough & rays shine unobstructed, skimming the string’s oscillating perimeter.
 Silence reigns, punctured only by peak-intensity excursions—violent strums breaching the sensor field.

 ## Emergent phasing

+*   Full moon - Sub-String :: Light scatters from the underside.
+String presence gates photon return, so the string-shadow binary is flipped.
+Compared to the overexposed readings from the sun, a cleaner wave can be extracted from the secondary reflections of the moon.
+*   Phase Antagonism // Direct vs. Reflected :: Binary opposition hardwired.
+Above::Blocked::Zero.
+Below::Reflected::One.
+Signals intrinsically phase-opposed at the point of generation.
+Not mere cancellation, but a cybernetic difference engine humming beneath the strings.
+Polarity itself becomes the signal, folded time generating comb-filtered turbulence.
+*   Phase Diversity :: Dual-Point Capture :: Opposing sensors mirror the humbucker's logic, but optically intensified.
+Noise rejection becomes active phase-sculpting.
+Stereophonic depth emerges from differential light-paths interacting in phase-space.
+Time smeared, cloned, inverted across the string axis.
 - Reflected lasers below the strings provide a cleaner sound and help preserve dynamics.
 - Because the signal from the direct and reflected lasers are opposed, together they phase (when string is still, the direct laser is blocked from reaching the photodiode - a 0, but the reflected laser relies on the string being in place to reflect into the photodiode at all - 1)
 - One of these per side create a humbucker-like phase diversity